pdreddy24/pdreddy24/README.md

 - **Certifications: OCI – AI Foundations & Generative AI Professional, Microsoft Azure Fundamentals, Microsoft Azure AI Engineer Associate**
 -  💻**Core Programming & Data Engineering:** Proficient in Python and SQL, with strong foundations in Data Structures & Algorithms, OOP, and REST APIs (FastAPI).
 Skilled in data wrangling (Pandas, NumPy), ETL pipelines (Airflow, PySpark), and working with databases (PostgreSQL, MySQL) and formats like CSV, JSON, Parquet.

 - 🤖**Machine Learning & NLP:** Experienced with Scikit-learn, XGBoost, and LightGBM for regression, classification, clustering, and model tuning.
 Exposure to Deep Learning using TensorFlow, including CNNs, RNNs, and Transformers (BERT, T5, GPT).
-Familiar with NLP tools like Hugging Face, spaCy, and NLTK.
+Familiar with NLP tools like Hugging Face.

 - ⚙️**MLOps & Deployment:** Hands-on with model serving (FastAPI, Flask), MLflow for experiment tracking, and Docker for containerization.
 Basic experience with AWS S3 and SageMaker for cloud deployment and management.